Amead24/gotraders/readme.md

 ### Learning goals for week of 07/25/2021

-1. the amount if if err != nil in the code base is too damn high
+1. the amount if if err != nil in the code base is too damn high When to use `panic`: "the main thing is that it should be utilized in cases where you don't feel like your program can recover from the state you're in" -sajan

 2. There has got to be a better way to keep track of all the json payloads